HUMA 10: Human Sexuality (Lecture)

 * GLBT History Museum 4127 18th St. San Francisco, CA 94114 (415) 621-1107

 All exams and graded assignments for the course will be shredded a month after the class/quarter has ended.
-If you would like your Scantrons (only) and assignments that for some reason were not returned to you during class, please email me to set-up an time to retrieve these documents.
+If for some reason your Scantrons (only) and written assignments were not returned to you during class, and you would like to have them, please email me to set-up an time to retrieve these documents.
 Once these documents have been shredded, there will be no opportunities for grade disputes.

-My class sections are back-to-back and I must leave immediately; therefore, any questions you have about the class must be asked during class time or emailed; no questions before class or after class.
-Questions of a personal nature may be emailed to me or you may come to my office during my counseling “walk-in” time.
+Because I have a tight schedule, any questions you may have about the course, the assignments, test etc. must be asked during class time or emailed to me; no questions before class starts or after class ends.
+Questions of a personal nature may be emailed to me or you may come to my office during my counseling “drop-in” time.

-*Bring a Scantron to all tests unless otherwise specified by instructor!
+*Use a Scantron for all tests unless otherwise specified by instructor!

 There will be no make-up tests given unless I hear from you before the next class meeting following a test, no exceptions!
 Students have a 2-week time period to take “make-up” exams.
 It is each student’s responsibility to inquire from instructor or classmates what they missed in the event of absences.